 The Irish eat corned beef and cabbage.
 False, Bacon and Cabbage are popular in Ireland.
 The dish consists of sliced back bacon boiled with cabbage and potatoes.

 The Irish drink green beer.
 False, this is another American tradition.
-There are plenty Irish beers, whiskey and gin brands but green beer is not one of them.
+There are plenty of Irish beers, whiskey, and gin brands but green beer is not one of them.

 How to celebrate St. Patricks Day